-At each balance sheet date, an enterprise should re-assess the unrecognised deferred tax assets.
-The enterprise should recognise previously unrecognised deferred tax assets to the extent that it has become reasonably certain or virtually certain that sufficient future taxable income will be available against which such deferred tax assets can be realised.
+At each balance sheet date, an enterprise re-assesses unrecognised deferred tax assets.
+The enterprise recognises previously unrecognised deferred tax assets to the extent that it has become reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available against which such deferred tax assets can be realised.